The Diary of a Teenage Girl: Development

 Writer and director Heller received Phoebe Gloeckner's graphic novel The Diary of a Teenage Girl as a Christmas gift from her younger sister in 2007.
 Of the book, Heller said it "just lit something up inside of me when I first read it.
-It felt closer to capturing what a real teenage girl feels than anything I’d ever read.
+It felt closer to capturing what a real teenage girl feels than anything I'd ever read.
 And there is such a void onscreen of the voices of authentic teenage girls."
 Over the next few years Heller adapted the graphic novel into a play, in which she played the lead role.
 Gloeckner gave her consent to Heller's stage adaptation after attending a read-through, saying "[Marielle] created something so moving, and it was the first time I had seen the characters in three dimensions.
 It was like being in a hologram, seeing ghosts from my past wandering around."

 The play was originally conceived with Rachel Eckerling and then developed from 2007 to 2010 with Eckerling and Sarah Cameron Sunde.
 Sunde and Eckerling went on to co-direct the full production.
 The Diary of a Teenage Girl play premiered at 3LD Arts and Technology Center, produced by Aaron Louis in association with New Georges and The Essentials.
 The production design functioned as an immersive theatrical experience with a carpeted sunken living room and pillows for the audience to sit on, and video and actors' actions took place in a full surround environment.
 It was critically acclaimed and ran for six weeks in March–April 2010.
 In adapting the book into a film, Heller went through "roughly 85 drafts" of the script.

 Filming

 On January 10, 2014, Kristen Wiig, Alexander Skarsgård, and Bel Powley were reported to have joined the cast of the film as leads.
+Powley auditioned for the role of Minnie by submitting a tape from England in which she did an American accent throughout, convincing Heller she actually was American.
 Caviar co-financed with Cold Iron Pictures, and co-produced with Archer Gray Productions.
-Principal photography began on January 10, 2014 in San Francisco, California, and continued into February.
+Principal photography began on January 10, 2014, in San Francisco, California, and continued into February.

 Release

 The film had its world premiere at the Sundance Film Festival on January 24, 2015.
-Shortly after, it was announced Sony Pictures Classics had acquired distribution rights to the film.
+Shortly after, it was announced Sony Pictures Classics had acquired distribution rights to the film in North and Latin America, Australia, New Zealand, Eastern Europe excluding Russia, Asia, Scandinavia, Germany and Austria.
 The film was given a limited release on August 7, 2015.

-In the UK, the film was the subject of some controversy because of the decision of the BBFC to give it an "18" rating.
+In the UK, the film was the subject of some controversy after the film was given an 18 rating by the BBFC (equivalent to an NC-17 in the United States) as opposed to a 15 (equivalent to an R).

-Reception